A Guide to Raw Traffic in Clojure

 arp-packet))

-This is our request packet that asks Who has 192.1.1.5?.
+create-arp-request builds our request packet that asks Who has 192.1.1.5?.
 Two things to note here is that.
-First it is of type ARPPacket/ARP_REQUEST and we send it to FF:FF:FF:FF:FF:FF which is the broadcast mac address.
+First it is of type ARPPacket/ARPREQUEST and we send it to FF:FF:FF:FF:FF:FF which is the broadcast mac address.
 For more information on the ARP Packet Structure refer to Wikipedia.

 That's all after you run the script, you should see a list of machines on your network with their IP's and MAC id's.
 You can get a list of interfaces available for capture using,